dojo/docs/dojo/declare.rst

 .. contents ::
     :depth: 2

-JavaScript uses `prototype-based inheritance <http://en.wikipedia.org/wiki/Prototype-based_programming>`_, not class-based inheritance (which is used by most programming languages).
+JavaScript uses `prototype-based inheritance`_, not class-based inheritance (which is used by most programming languages).
 Dojo provides the ability to simulate class-based inheritance using ``dojo.declare``.

 Basic Usage
 ===========